redhat-cop/resource-locker-operator/README.md

 ## Multitenancy

 The referenced service account will be used to create the client used by the manager and the underlying controller that enforce the resources and the patches.
-So while it is theoretically possible to declare the intention to create any object and to patch any object reading values potentially eny objects (including secrets), in reality one needs to have been given permission to do so via permission granted to the service referenced account.
+So while it is theoretically possible to declare the intention to create any object and to patch any object reading values potentially any objects (including secrets), in reality one needs to have been given permission to do so via permission granted to the service referenced account.
 This allows for the following:

 1. Run the operator with relatively restricted permissions.
 2. Prevent privilege escalation by making sure that used permissions have actually been explicitly granted.

-The following permissions are needed for on a locked resource type: `List`, `Get`, `Watch`, `Create`, `Update`, `Patch`.
+The following permissions are needed on a locked resource object type: `List`, `Get`, `Watch`, `Create`, `Update`, `Patch`.

 The following permissions are needed on a source reference object type: `List`, `Get`, `Watch`.